hbctraining/Intro-to-R-with-DGE/lessons/11_DGE_count_normalization.md

 <img src="../img/deseq_workflow_normalization.png" width="200">

 The counts of mapped reads for each gene is proportional to the expression of RNA ("interesting") in addition to many other factors ("uninteresting").
 Normalization is the process of scaling raw count values to account for the "uninteresting" factors.
-In this way the expression levels are more comparable between and/or within samples.The main factors often considered during normalization are listed below:
+In this way the expression levels are more comparable between and/or within samples.

+The main factors often considered during normalization are:

  - **Sequencing depth:** Accounting for sequencing depth is necessary for comparison of gene expression between samples.
 In the example below, each gene appears to have doubled in expression in sample 2, however this is a consequence of sample 2 having double the sequencing depth.